Consistent approach to study gluon quasi-particles: Formalism

-Additional terms as in~\cite{Sasaki:2012bi, Ruggieri:2012ny, Alba:2014lda} could be introduced but are not relevant for the physics discussed here.
+where $\Omega_{gqp}$ is given in Eq.~\ref{eq.simpleg}.
+Additional terms as in Refs.~\cite{Sasaki:2012bi, Ruggieri:2012ny, Alba:2014lda} could be introduced but are not relevant for the physics discussed here.
 As we shall see that in our approach, even this simple $Z_{PL}$ is sufficient to describe the pure gauge lattice field theory data quite satisfactorily.

 The Polyakov loop is an oscillating function of $\theta_1$ and $\theta_2$, and so will be the thermodynamic potential.
 Hence the configurations away from the saddle point may have a significant measure.
 In fact below $T_d$, where $\langle \Phi \rangle = 0$, configurations with $|\Phi|\sim 1/3$ is most preferred \cite{Islam:2012kv}.
 Here instead, we compute the partition function $Z_{PL}$, by numerically integrating over all the finite periodic interval of the $\theta_1$ and $\theta_2$ fields.
 The difficulty is with taking the $V \rightarrow \infty$ limit, and this is why the saddle point analysis is the usual choice.
 However a simplification arises by noting that the effective action contains no derivatives of the $\theta_1$ and $\theta_2$ fields.
 Therefore the configuration space can be split up into $N \rightarrow \infty$ independent and equivalent points, such that the partition function becomes,